 So let’s hear no more about bankruptcy always trashing your credit score.

-Setting worries about future credit issue aside allows you to focus on the health of your balance sheet and the peace that comes with reduced debts.
+Instead, focus on the health of your balance sheet.
+And enjoy the peace that comes with reduced debts.

 What credit scores measure